Philip-ZENG/MyBlog/_posts/2021-11-30-Some-Thoughts.md

 Failure helps us to grow stronger and become better person.

-Come on boy: Clear your mind and reset your mood, and move on the path you have chosen.
-Your life has only one chance, don't  make any decision that will make your regret.
+Come on boy: Clear your mind and reset your mood, and move forward on the path you have chosen.
+We only has one chance to live our life, so we'd better not  make any decisions that will make ourselves regret.
+Focus and do what you can do and what you should do for the current moment man.

+The heart is too noisy, too many sounds, too many worries, and too many emotions.
+We should clear them all out.
+I probably know what I should do, but I may fail to do what I suppose to do though.